 2. What do we do with information provided directly by you?

-In order to access our secure server and use our online tools (such as Lawyer Log In, Trust Reporting Form and CPD Course Provider), you must be a member of the Law Society or another authorized user.
+In order to access our secure server and use our online tools (such as Member Portal or, Trust Reporting Form), you must be a member of the Law Society or another authorized user.
 Personal information will only be used for the purpose provided by the Law Society, or for a use consistent with that purpose, by persons authorized by the Law Society.
 If you believe your personal information is being used for a purpose other than what you intended, please contact the Law Society’s Privacy Compliance Officer at:

 3. How do we protect personal information?

 We offer the use of a secure server.
 All supplied sensitive information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our database to be accessed only by those authorized with special access rights to our systems and required to keep the information confidential.

 A cookie is a file that is stored on your computer by your web browser when you use an Internet site.
 The Law Society only uses session cookies, which remain in existence only during the course of your session.